m-yates/nasa-apod/README.md

 # Stories from Space

-A simple image gallery app, fetching and displaying 20 random images from the [NASA APOD API](https://github.com/nasa/apod-api).
+A simple image gallery app, fetching and displaying 20 random images from the [NASA 'Astronomy Picture of the Day' API](https://github.com/nasa/apod-api).

 See the working app [here](https://stories-from-space.netlify.app/).